Sunday 4/14/24: 6pm from Boston or Midnight from the Starting Line

 The Boston Midnight Marathon Bike Ride is a leaderless show-and-go bicycling tradition along the Famous Boston Marathon Route the night before the annual running race.
-We return for 2023 for the 15th Annual ride, but with a few key important changes.
-Here’s everything you need to know:
+We return for 2024 for the 16th Annual ride.

 Read on for some background on the ride or skip down to “THE RIDE” for route info, and tips on how to participate.